Fresh Spring Salad (Italian-Style with Goat Cheese & Pistachios)

 Notes

-- Blanch Properly – Quickly blanch asparagus and peas for just 1-2 minutes, then plunge them into ice water to lock in their bright color and crisp-tender texture.
+- Blanch Briefly: Cook the asparagus and peas for just 1–2 minutes, then transfer immediately to ice water to preserve their bright color and crisp-tender texture.

-- Emulsify the Dressing – Whisk the Dijon mustard with lemon juice before slowly adding olive oil to create a creamy, well-blended vinaigrette.
+- Emulsify the Vinaigrette: Whisk the Dijon and lemon juice first, then slowly drizzle in the olive oil while whisking to create a smooth, creamy dressing that coats every bite.

-- Dress Right Before Serving – To keep everything fresh and crisp, drizzle the dressing just before serving.
+- Dress Just Before Serving: Toss with the vinaigrette right before serving to keep the salad fresh and vibrant.
 If prepping ahead, store the dressing separately.

 Nutrition